 We look forward to reading great articles this year.
 Keep up to date with our events by following us on Twitter or Liking our Facebook Page.

-Each of the past 31 editions of the review has included not only an extremely high standard of essays, but also an engaging diversity in the topics and concepts being explored.
+Each of the past 32 editions of the review have included not only an extremely high standard of essays, but also an engaging diversity in the topics and concepts being explored.
 The submissions, adapted from coursework or resulting from independent research, examine issues from many areas of the Economics discipline, ranging from the application of econometrics and game theory in the analysis of real world problems, to the exploration of policy issues and the analysis of economic history.
-The essays which are published in the Review often explore these topics from novel perspectives, challenging conventional views and preconceptions or apply economic logic to new topics in an original and engaging manner.
+Topics are often explored from novel perspectives and challenge conventional viewpoints or apply economic logic to new topics in an original and thought provoking manner.

-I am confident this year’s submissions will live up to the esteemed reputation past editions have attained, and will illustrate the high quality of economic works produced by Trinity undergraduate students.
+I am eagerly anticipating what new ideas, interesting outlooks and quantitative methods will be used by this year’s applicants.
+What can be sure is that they will illustrate the high quality of economic works produced by Trinity undergraduate students.
 My task as editor, along with the other members of the editorial team, is to produce a fair and rational selection process.
 As well as this, we must ensure that the papers published communicate relevant, sound logic and a deep understanding of the topic, while doing this in a though provoking and engaging manner.

-Since 1987, the Student Economic Review has provided students with the opportunity to demonstrate their academic abilities and the quality of their work in economics.
-The Review also affords readers the opportunity to see new perspectives on many interesting topics, gaining insights from the creative and challenging thinking youth provides.
+As well as providing Trinity Students with an incredible opportunity for publication, the Review affords readers the opportunity to get a new perspectives on many interesting topics, gaining insights from the creative and challenging thinking youth so often provides.
 The value of this kind of novel and challenging thought should not be understated.
 On behalf of the editorial team I would like to invite and encourage submissions from all undergraduate students with an interest in economics, regardless of their course of study.
 I look forward to reading your submissions, and encourage anyone who is interested to read the engaging contents of previous Reviews, which are available on the website.
 The Student Economic Review is a prestigious academic journal which features articles written by Trinity College Dublin undergraduates.
 The journal is a great opportunity to showcase the ambition and academic excellence of our fellow students.
-In its 32nd year, our goal is to continue the tradition of publishing the best articles and organising insightful economics-focused events.
+In its 33rd year, our goal is to continue the tradition of publishing the best articles and organising insightful economics-focused events.

 View details of previous General Managers and editors.